nk-gears/pucc-cli/README.md

 # PUCC Cli (WIP)

-Power Up Custom Connector CLI
+Power Up (your) Custom Connector -  CLI

 Makes Custom Connector Authoring a Joyful one via Cli - Targetted for Power Automate - Custom Connectors

-### Work in Progress

 ### Why this ?

 Authoring and Publishing OpenAPI are not that much Complex when working few REST API Paths.
-But as the api grows large, this has become cumbersome in managing everything in one single file.
+But as the api grows large, this has been a cumbersome in managing everything in one single file.

 This issue already addressed by multipe tools, openapi-cli, redoc-cli (redocly).
 Then even support to split an existing file and bundle them again to a single openapi yaml/json file.

 But all these tools focus on Swagger 3.0.
 At this time of writing, they don't support 2.0.
-I work in open source project where it demands 2.0 only
+Currently Custom Connectors in Power Automate supports Swagger 2.0 only

 # What does it do ?

 - Easily Author OpenAPI by keeping the file separate across different folders for each resource operations/actions
 - Definitions, Parameters are kept separately.

-## Features
+# Features in v1.0

+- [ ] Create a New Custom Connector Files (supports remote creation as well)
-[] Split a Existing Swagger file to a pucc folder. (detect using .pucc file)
+- [ ] Split a OpenAPI file to a folder
+- [ ] Build a OpenAPI file from a Individual files
+- [ ] Validate the file using Validation
+- [ ] Deploy the connector to the Power Automate Platform.
+- [ ] Add a Policy  Template to an Action
+- [ ] Add a New Action with Interactive user Prompts
+- [ ] Add a New Trigger
+- [ ] Add a Connection
+- [ ] Add a Policy
+- [ ] Add a Capability
+- [ ] Convert a Clipboard JSON Content to Pastable Schema

+### Features in Roadmap

+- [ ] Support to Split Large Connection Operations to Separate Groups
+- [ ] Support CI/CD Workflow for deploying the connector to specific environment

+# Work in Progress

+- [ ] pucc create
+- [x] pucc split
+- [ ] pucc build
+- [ ] pucc validate
+- [ ] pucc publish
+- [ ] pucc add-policy
+- [ ] pucc add-action
+    - [ ] method : get
+    - [ ] path:
+    - [ ] operation: SomeOperationName
+    - [ ] parameters: userId,Name,title
+    - [ ] response_schema:
+- [ ] pucc add-trigger
+- [ ] pucc add-connection
+- [ ] pucc schema-to-cb --file
+- [ ] pucc add-policy
+    - [ ] Listing all Policies

+### Folder Structure Created by PUCC CLI

 ```

-.
-├── README.md
-├── package.json
-├── src
 │   ├── connectors
 │   │   ├── freeagent
-│   │   │   ├── base
+│   │   │   ├── basemeta
 │   │   │   │   ├── freagent.properties.json
 │   │   │   │   ├── freeagent.base.json
 │   │   │   │   └── icon.png